The following Risk & Compliance practice note provides comprehensive and up to date legal information covering:

 the risk factors set out at Assessing the risk below

 This Practice Note explains your options around SDD and what it means for you in practice.
-It reflects the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017), SI 2017/692 which came into force on 26 June 2017.
+It reflects the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017), SI 2017/692.
+The MLR 2017 have been amended since implementation to address developing requirements in Europe before Brexit and Brexit itself (eg through the Money Laundering and Terrorist Financing (Amendment) Regulations 2019, SI 2019/1511, and the Money Laundering and Terrorist Financing (Amendment) (EU Exit) Regulations 2020, SI 2020/991).
 It provides guidance which is of general application.
-You should check whether the MLR 2017 contain additional or varied requirements for your sector and whether your regulatory body has any additional, sector specific
+You should check whether the MLR 2017 contain additional or varied requirements for your sector and whether your regulatory body has any additional, sector specific requirements in relation to SDD.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.